minibolt-guide/minibolt/guide/bonus/bitcoin/electrs.md

 ## Preparations

-Make sure that you have [reduced the database cache of Bitcoin Core](bitcoin-client.md#reduce-dbcache-after-full-sync) after full sync.
+Make sure that you have [reduced the database cache of Bitcoin Core](bitcoin-client.md#reduce-dbcache-after-full-sync) after a full sync.

-Electrs is a replacement for an [Fulcrum](../../bitcoin/electrum-server.md), these two services cannot be run at the same time (due to the same standard ports used), remember to stop Fulcrum doing `"sudo systemctl stop fulcrum"`.
+Electrs is a replacement for a [Fulcrum](../../bitcoin/electrum-server.md), these two services cannot be run at the same time (due to the same standard ports used), remember to stop Fulcrum by doing `"sudo systemctl stop fulcrum"`.

 ### Install dependencies